Firesetting by a child or young person

 To find out what FireSkills activities are going on contact your local community action team.
 They can also let you know how we are helping develop and support young people in your area.

-The FEA has been designed to suit a wide range of learners and there are no pre-requisites for entry on to the programme.
-Because of the delivery level it is suggested this programme would be best suited for those 14 years and over.
+The FEA is designed to suit a wide range of learners and there are no pre-requisites for entry on to the programme.
+Because of the delivery level this programme would be best suited for those 14 years and over.

 You can find out more about FireSkills activities in your area by contacting your local community action team.